 The irony is that even the Germans realize their spending constraints are absurd because it doesn’t allow governments to react to economic downturns.
 During the recession of 2003, both Germany and France broke the official government spending constraints.
 This lead head of the European Union Commission to say “I know very well that the stability pact is stupid, like all rigid decisions.”

 Like everything in the world, the solutions are easy but the execution is difficult.
 The solution would be to allow the EU countries greater flexibility in budgeting.
 Rather than running balanced budgets, the EU could allow individual countries to run budget deficits of 5%-10% if they prove that inflation hasn’t increased materially.
 This solution would give countries without a trade surplus enough flexibility to manage their economies.
 But such a political solution seems unlikely until the next crisis erupts and threatens to break the EU apart.

 By turning themselves into states of the European Union, the countries of Europe have given up their domestic policy flexibility.
-And while these countries have their own flag, their own beer, and their own football team, a country’s own currency determines its sovereignty.
+And while these countries have their own flag, their own beer, and their own football team, it is a country’s own currency that determines its sovereignty.

-Here’s hoping that Germany figures this out before it tears the European Union apart.
-Prost!
+So, here’s hoping that Germany figures this out before it tears the European Union apart.

 Over the next several posts, I’ll take a look at examples of different exchange rate regimes countries adopt and the effect that has on domestic monetary and fiscal policy.